Learn about the excursions available at Sydney Zoo.

 An engaging, moving, tactile Cultural experience delivered by Aboriginal guides.
 Students will gain knowledge and understanding of aspects of Aboriginal Culture, heritage and language.
-This will be achieved through animal encounters, bush tucker and traditional Aboriginal activities within the Australia precinct.
+This will be achieved through demonstrations of tools and artefacts, bush tucker examples and traditional Aboriginal activities within the Australia precinct.

 Early Stage 1 – Kinship and families

 Aboriginal guides will explain the complexities within family and kinship systems, as well as share personal stories of relationships within their families and communities.
 Students will learn that families are varied and different, while also learning the importance of place to communities.

 Stage 1 - Connection to place

 Students will be engaged by Aboriginal guides to create a personal connection for themselves and their school as they learn about the responsibility to care for Country wherever they find themselves.

 Outcomes contributed to: HT1-3, GE1-1